Wilson Fisk / The Kingpin

 A powerful businessman with interests in the future of Hell's Kitchen and New York City.
 He's also a mob boss who has been building a major illegal enterprise in Hell's Kitchen.

-- Abusive Dad: His dad was a serious piece of work.
-Bill Fisk was psychologically abusive toward his son, and coerced him into carrying out beatings.
+- Abusive Dad: Bill Fisk was psychologically abusive toward Wilson, and coerced him into carrying out beatings.
 He also brutally beat Wilson's mother, forcing the boy to stare at the wall as he did so, leaving him with lingering trauma.
 Eventually, Wilson fought back, killing Bill with a hammer at the age of twelve.